Fondatrice de Dea Dia

 Can a company make you do this type of interview?

 No, they can’t make a candidate do one.
-On the other hand, it is true that it could be a viable cause for concern if you back out: “Will I be excluded from the recruitment process if I refuse to do one?”
-In fact, if your profile perfectly matches the job description, there is a good chance that refusing will not stop you getting to the next round of the recruitment process.
+On the other hand, it could indeed be a viable cause for concern if you back out: “Will I be excluded from the recruitment process if I refuse to do one?”
+In fact, if your profile perfectly matches the job description, there is a good chance that refusing will not stop you from getting to the next round of the recruitment process.

-Julia said, “If a candidate declines our invitation, but has a really interesting CV, we may still give them a chance to have a classic interview.
-This has actually happened once or twice internally.
+Moutet said, “If a candidate declines our invitation, but has a really interesting resume, we may still give them a chance to have a classic interview.
+This has happened once or twice internally.
 We have to be flexible.
 However, it does come down to the company’s HR policies.
 Some will overrule normal procedure and others might decide to stick to it and not go any further.”

 Can you start again if you are not happy with the results?